-Emily specialises in construction and engineering litigation.
-She has experience in a wide range of dispute resolution, including mediation, adjudication, litigation and arbitration, acting for developers, funders/purchasers, contractors and insurers.
-Emily provides contract advice during the course of a project, helping clients to minimise and resolve potential disputes.
+Emily specialises in construction and engineering and has been listed as 'Rising Star' for contentious construction in London for the last consecutive years (The Legal 500).
+She has experience in a wide range of dispute resolution, including arbitration, litigation and adjudication.
+Emily acts for a variety of clients, such as developers, funders/purchasers, contractors, engineers, architects, and insurers, on international as well as UK projects.
+Emily also provides contract / risk management advice during the course of a project.

-Prior to commencing her legal training, Emily worked for the power and automation technologies leader, ABB Ltd, as a buyer on major oil and gas projects.
+Prior to commencing her legal training, Emily worked for the multi-national power and automation technologies leader, ABB Ltd, on major oil and gas projects.

-- In an international arbitration (under ICC Rules) on behalf of a major civil contractor concerning the design and construction of a sewage treatment plant and pumping station in the Middle East, including in relation to changes to the scope of work and defective design and / or workmanship
+- In an international arbitration (under ICC Rules) on behalf of a major civil contractor on a multi-million dollar dispute concerning the design and construction of a sewage treatment plant and pumping station in the Middle East.
+This concerned changes to the scope of work and defective design and / or workmanship

-- A contractor in relation to disputes with subcontractors under bespoke forms of contract for a gas processing plant.
+- An international contractor in relation to multi-million pound disputes with subcontractors under bespoke forms of contract for a gas processing plant in Europe.
 Issues included changes to scope of work, completion and the final accounts

 - The owner of a mixed office/residential development, in relation to a complex multi-million pound design liability claim, concerning cladding, M&E and micro-climate issues under JCT form